joergschultzelutter/mowas-pwb/README.md

 ## Feature set
 - You can specify 1..n fixed sets of lat/lon warning areas which will be validated against MOWAS warnings.
 - Additionally, licensed amateur radio operators can specify an APRS call sign whose lat/lon coordinates will be _dynamically_ monitored in addition to the static warning areas
-- You can specify a minimal warning level which needs to be met for triggering a message (e.g. "Severe", "Extreme"). ``mowas-pwb`` will only send messages to the your devices if the message's sttatus is greater or equal to the given warning level.
+- You can specify a minimal warning level which needs to be met for triggering a message (e.g. "Severe", "Extreme"). ``mowas-pwb`` will only send messages to the your devices if the message's status is greater or equal to the given warning level.
-- In addition to the aforementioned warning level, you can specify a warning level threshold.
-Only messages whose status is greater or equal to this threshold level will be forwarded to the user's DAPNET account with high priority - all other messages will be suppressed.
-This is useful if you are e.g. only interested in warning messages of e.g. a disaster scope.
+- Additionally, you can specify a DAPNET-specific high priority message level.
+Alert/Update Messages whose warung levels meet or exceed this value will be sent out over DAPNET with a higher priority than standard messages.
 - ``mowas-pwb`` supports two kinds of run intervals:
     - The standard run interval (default: 60 mins) is applied if a previous program cycle did NOT trigger any outgoing messages to the user.
 This should be the default scenario.
     - In case at least one Alert or Update message has been sent out to the user, ``mowas-pwb`` assumes that there is an ongoing emergency.
 The run interval will be set to a lower value (default: 15 mins).
 If there are no new messages to be sent to the user, that value will reset itself to the standard run interval at the next run cycle.